narimiran/advent_of_code_2016/README.md

 # Advent of Code 2016

-Here's my repository for puzzles available at [Advent of Code](http://adventofcode.com/).
+Here's my repository for the puzzles available at [Advent of Code](http://adventofcode.com/).
 I'll try to solve/publish solutions every day, as the puzzles become available, but there might come a day when I have no time for solving the puzzles and/or don't have a clue how to solve them :)

+Comments, suggestions and critiques are welcome.

 &nbsp;